RealUnrealGameDev/Perfectly-Optimized/README.md

 # Perfectly Optimized
 ## UE5 Lightweight Starter Template for Low-End Hardware

-**Perfectly Optimized** is a streamlined Unreal Engine 5 starter template engineered to deliver substantial performance gains on lower-end and legacy hardware.
+**Perfectly Optimized** is a Unreal Engine 5 starter template made to deliver performance gains on lower-end hardware.

-Unreal Engine 5’s default configuration heavily prioritizes ray-traced global illumination and virtualized geometry.
-While systems such as **Nanite** and **Lumen** scale effectively on modern GPUs, their baseline overhead can overwhelm older discrete GPUs and integrated graphics solutions.
+Unreal Engine 5’s default configuration prioritizes ray-traced global illumination and virtualized geometry.
+While systems such as **Nanite** and **Lumen** work effectively on modern GPUs, they can overwhelm older GPUs and integrated graphics.

-This template reconfigures the UE5 rendering pipeline around **stability, predictability, and low GPU cost**, delivering performance characteristics closer to Unity-style forward renderers while preserving Unreal Engine’s robust editor workflow and toolset.
+This template changes the UE5 rendering pipeline for **stability and low GPU cost**, delivering performance closer to Unity forward rendered games.

 ---

 ## Overview

-- Vulkan-based rendering backend
+- Vulkan-based rendering
 - High-end UE5 rendering features disabled by default
-- Optimized for consistent frame times on low-spec systems
+- Optimized for high and stable frame rates on low-spec systems
-- Clean, lightweight baseline for performance-first UE5 projects
+- Clean, lightweight template for performance-first UE5 projects

 ---